Ichiro Suzuki: 2016

-On October 6, 2015, Suzuki and the Marlins agreed on a one-year, $2 million contract for the 2016 season.
+On October 6, 2015, Suzuki and the Marlins agreed on a one-year, $2 million contract with the Marlins.
 The deal also came with a $2 million club option for 2017.
 He stole his 500th career MLB base on April 29, 2016, against the Milwaukee Brewers, and led off the game with a single against Zach Davies to move ahead of Frank Robinson into 33rd place on the all-time MLB hit list with the 2,944th hit of his career.
+In May, he had the final two four-hit games of his career.

 On June 15, Suzuki recorded his 4,257th career hit, breaking Pete Rose's all-time record for hits in top tier professional baseball.
 Rose commented that "I'm not trying to take anything away from Ichiro, he's had a Hall of Fame career, but the next thing you know you'll be counting his high school hits."
 This was in response to the Japanese media labeling Suzuki as the "Hit King", claiming that Suzuki should be considered to be the all-time hits leader when his hits in Japan are included.
 American media was more divided on the significance of the accomplishment, though some major sources acknowledged the milestone as indicating Suzuki had become the greatest hitter in baseball.

 On August 7, Suzuki collected the 3,000th hit of his MLB career when he hit a triple off the right field wall at Coors Field playing against the Colorado Rockies.
 He is just the second player to reach that milestone by way of a triple, joining Hall of Famer Paul Molitor.
 He also became one of only seven players to have collected 3,000 hits and 500 stolen bases.
 At the end of his 16th season, Suzuki had played in exactly 2,500 major league games.
-Suzuki and Pete Rose are the only two players in MLB history to have accomplished playing in 2,500 games in their first 16 seasons.
+Suzuki and Pete Rose are the only two players in MLB history to play in 2,500 games in their first 16 seasons.

 After the 2016 season, the Marlins exercised their option on Suzuki's contract for the 2017 season, and added an option for the 2018 season.